vonsbuffet/vousbuffet/FEADME.md

 # Look Around

 Start by exploring the header files of each ViB.
 (VBC'c is the most complicated because it ties everything together.
 Try starting with a ViB in the Cpu directory?)

 (Excluding Vulkan_Wrapper and Jeneral files; which are extra sauce) If you explore the header files you will see a class (which is the ViB) and each class declares the 4 functions.
 Member variables in the class are assigned via these functions.

-Very Simple.
-The same 4 Functions in every class!

 The Source files simply define these 4 functions for the class.
 After looking at a couple, you will see a pattern that will help you learn the rest.